offensive-packaging/documentation/openvpn/index.md

                    does not begin with "tun" or "tap".
  --dev-node node : Explicitly set the device node rather than using
                    /dev/net/tun, /dev/tun, /dev/tap, etc.
+ --disable-dco   : Do not attempt using Data Channel Offload.
  --lladdr hw     : Set the link layer address of the tap device.
  --topology t    : Set --dev tun topology: 'net30', 'p2p', or 'subnet'.
  --ifconfig l rn : TUN: configure device to use IP address l as a local